Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 (+2 Resolve).

-However, those same Intimacies may be used to pull the character into increasingly difficult tasks. (+2 Dice).
+However, those same Intimacies may be used to pull the character into increasingly difficult tasks. (+4 Dice).

 <table>
 <tbody>
 <tr class="odd">
 <td><p><strong>Assumed Intimacies</strong></p>
 <p>There are common intimacies to all mortal kinds that don’t need to be explicitly written down, such as the Desire for Safety and Health, and the Fear of Death.</p>
-<p>The list of Intimacies written for a character should only be written down if they are notable in their strength.</p></td>
+<p>The list of Intimacies written for a character should only be written down if they are notable in their strength—or in the absence.</p></td>
 </tr>
 </tbody>
 </table>

+### Minor Intimacies

+Minor, or *temporary* Intimacies are those present for just a short time, often in response to something that has occurred in the scene—ranging from something as large as great threat to the city appearing, or from something more subtle as Social Influence to incite an emotion.

+Minor Intimacies are transitory—and not quite as strong as deeply held beliefs, conferring (+2 Dice/+1 Resolve).
+However, their effects can still be quite strong on a large scale, and have resulted in societal upheaval and market panics.

 ### Unacceptable Influence

-There are certain actions and requests that a character will refuse to do, regardless of how convincing, persuasive, or manipulative an Exalt is, **they will not do it.**
+There are certain actions and requests that a character will refuse to do, regardless of how convincing, persuasive, or manipulative an Exalt is, they will not do it.
 Unacceptable Influence protects those actions that the character considered antithetical to their very nature, such as betraying loyal causes, violating self preservation, or harming those dearly loved.

 Players, as they know their characters much better than the Storyteller, reserve the sole right to declare if Influence is *Unacceptable*—though they should justify it to the rest of the group.

-### Defining Intimacy

-Some characters have an Intimacy so central to their character, that it is considered their **Defining Intimacy**.

-Characters cannot be made to work *against* their Defining Intimacy—it is Unacceptable Influence.

-However, they are much more susceptible to its influence.
-Any valid attempt to leverage the **Defining Intimacy** will have a bonus to do their task. (+4 Dice)

-A character may have only **1** Defining Intimacy.
-Most characters do not have a Defining Intimacy at all.

 ### Changing Intimacies

 At the completion of every **Story,** both the Players and the Storyteller should reevaluate their respective characters and readjust Intimacies as appropriate to reflect what has happened in the Story.

+They may gain, or lose Intimacies as they see fit, though they should have at least three and at most five.

 <table>
 <tbody>